Thank You for downloading Ebook!

 Geofencing is an important technology, especially with the increasing number of intelligent devices.
 Existing for a few years, businesses now see geofencing’s full potential.
 One of the predominant uses of the technology is in the marketing domain for targeting local ads.

 Another domain that uses geofencing technology is the employee attendance tracking system.
+Many geofence time clocks allow employers to automatically record employee hours only when they are within the designated job site, helping to streamline payroll and improve workforce accountability.
 According to market reports, the geofencing market is expected to reach US $ 1,825.30 million by 2022, growing at a Compound Annual Growth Rate (CAGR) of 27.5%.

 What supports such buzzing growth of this technology, and how it works?